 For most pool owners, brushing the swimming pool is another tedious chore.
-However, ask a pool maintenance professional in Jacksonville, and they will tell you that brushing is an essential responsibility that all pool owners must do, whether doing it themselves or through hiring a pool cleaner.
+However, if you ask Purple Heart Pool, a pool maintenance professional in Jacksonville, and they will tell you that brushing is an essential responsibility that all pool owners must do.
+Whether doing it themselves or through hiring a pool cleaning company.
 The reasons are explained below:

 Why do I need to brush my new pool?